johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/vish/README.md

 - Don't have random numbers in the requirements.
 There should be a clear reasoning behind the figures that we are coming up with.

 ## 10/4/22: Design Document Presentation
 We had our design document presentation yesterday and although we did pretty well, there were a few things that the professor and other peer reviewers brought up.
-In order to get within our 85% estimation for accuracy that we had in our high level requirement, we are going to have to calibrate our RSSI value when we start prototyping with our MOM board.
+In order to get within our 85% estimation for accuracy that we had in our high-level requirement, we are going to have to calibrate our RSSI value when we start prototyping with our MOM board.
 This value boundary may change depending on the size of the room/sector where we are testing as well, so we would have to do multiple iterations of it to find out what works to meet our accuracy requirement.
 During our meeting today there was also a good discussion we had about placement of the devices in a room.
 For example, what if someone on a floor above the room placed their phone on the ground, while the MOM board was attached on the ceiling of the room below.
 Arguably, the RSSI value from that device would be higher due to its proximity.
 Another case might be when a phone is charging from a wall outlet from a shared wall with the room where the MOM board is affixed to.
 Once again, the MOM board might be picking up signals from that phone, thinking it's also a part of the room.
 There's a lot of nuances like these cases that we have to do trial-and-error experiments to find an optimal RSSI value to calibrate our MOM boards to looks out for.

 ## 10/16/22: Development Board Testing
 After we received our ESP32 Development Board we started working on figuring out how to pick up probe requests.
 One of the issues that we found while running our tests was that Apple devices were randomizing their MAC addresses.
 While all Apple devices did this on default, it was also possible to randomize the hardware addresses for devices running Windows.
 This would be a problem for our MOM device design, because it would count a probe request coming from a different MAC address every time as a different device, when in fact it might just be the same device sending probe requests with a randomized hardware address every time.